ObservatoryofBinaryBlobs/obb/README.md

-qi
+OBB
 ==

-OpenSource Quality Insurance!
+OpenSource Quality Assurance!

-qi monitors specific opensource projects like Pidgin to spot outdated libraries, whether the binaries are compiled with hardened compiler options and produce a report for this and send it to the creators.
+OBB monitors specific opensource projects like Pidgin to spot outdated libraries, whether the binaries are compiled with hardened compiler options and produce a report for this and send it to the creators.

 # Contact
 You can find us on irc.smurfnet.ch #qi